 Lumps first.
-What if the neutron star is a perfect incompressible fluid with no magnetic field?
+What if the neutron star is a perfect fluid with no magnetic field?
 Then, as analyzed in the late 19th century, the equilibrium shape of the star below some critical rotation frequency is a spheroid that is axisymmetric around the rotation axis.
 Above this critical frequency, however, the shape that minimizes the energy for a given angular momentum is a triaxial ellipsoid.
 Rotation of this ellipsoid will therefore generate gravitational radiation.
 The critical rotation frequency is approximately 80% of the frequency of the "mass-shedding limit", at which corotating matter is flung away from the star.
-For neutron stars, the mass-shedding limit is at $\sim 1500 - 2000$ Hz, depending on the mass and equation of state.
+For neutron stars, the mass-shedding limit is at $\sim 1500-2000$ Hz, depending on the mass and equation of state.
 Therefore, a neutron star rotating at > 1200 - 1600 Hz is a potential source of gravitational radiation.
-No neutron stars are known at frequencies this high; in fact, the record spin frequency of 716 Hz is held by PSR J1748-2446ad (gotta love the naming convention; this one is in the globular cluster Terzan 5, which has lots of other pulsars, thus the "ad" at the end).
+No neutron stars are known at frequencies this high; in fact, in 2005 a new record of 716 Hz was set by PSR J1748-2446ad (gotta love the naming convention; this one is in the globular cluster Terzan 5, which has lots of other pulsars, thus the "ad" at the end).
 Therefore, there are no sources expected to emit gravitational radiation in this way.
 If there were, the radiation would slow the star down very quickly, so in any case these would be transient sources.
 It is conceivable that such rapid rotation could be produced in the core collapse that produced the neutron star, in which case the gravitational radiation would have the character of a burst.
 Indeed, that idea was suggested by Chandrasekhar in 1970, but it turns out that, rather than slowing down as a rigidly rotating ellipsoid, the triaxial star would rapidly develop interior differential rotation, and it seems likely that the amount of emitted gravitational radiation would therefore be small.

 Another possibility is that the star has a substantial magnetic field that is misaligned with the rotation axis.
 The magnetic stresses would produce triaxiality, which would then lead to gravitational radiation.
 Is there evidence that such misalignment happens?
 Yes!
 At the simplest level, rotation-powered pulsars have to be somewhat misaligned, otherwise we wouldn't see pulsations.
-In 2000, another piece of evidence was uncovered.
+More recently, another piece of evidence has been uncovered.
 The pulsar PSR 1828-11 has been shown to precess nonsinusoidally with a period of about 500 days.
 Various ideas have been proposed, but the most promising appears to be a misaligned magnetic field (Stairs, Lyne, & Shemar 2000).
 As discussed in detail by Wasserman (2003), steady rotation is only possible if the rotation is along the axis of one of the principal moments of inertia, and for a given angular momentum the lowest energy state is attained when the rotation is around the axis with the largest moment of inertia.
 If the magnetic field is neither aligned nor orthogonal relative to the rotation axis, then precession can occur for sufficiently strong fields.
 Over a long time, comparable to or longer than the spindown time, the magnetic axis will presumably drift towards an aligned or orthogonal state (because this is the state of global minimum energy), but in the meantime precession can occur, and with it gravitational radiation can be produced.
 In fact, if the magnetic axis is orthogonal to rotation then gravitational radiation can be produced even without precession.
 In addition, an inherently triaxial field will produce gravitational radiation, no matter what the orientation.
-The precession rate and spin frequency of PSR 1828-11 are, unfortunately, much too low for detection by currently planned instruments, and the 2.5 Hz spin frequency of this star means that the expected gravitational wave luminosity is tiny (see Equation 2).
+The precession rate and spin frequency of PSR 1828-11 are, unfortunately, much too low for detection by currently planned instruments.